cometbft/cometbft/spec/abci/abci++_app_requirements.md

 ##### BlockParams.MaxGas

 The maximum of the sum of `GasWanted` that will be allowed in a proposed block.
-This is *not* enforced by CometBFT's consensus protocol.
+This is *not* enforced by the consensus algorithm.
 It is left to the Application to enforce (ie. if transactions are included past the limit, they should return non-zero codes).
 It is used by CometBFT to limit the transactions included in a proposed block.